Have news to share? Want to update your contact information? Email email@example.com with details.

 Katie Booms spent a year in New Orleans working in community development, writing novellas and experimenting with filmmaking.
 Now she’s back at her alma mater, Grand Valley State University, in Grand Rapids, MI, teaching a full load of composition and creative writing as an adjunct faculty member.

 Meagan Ciesla’s essay, “Hunting Down the Bunny Tail” appeared in the spring issue of Cimarron Review.
-In December, she will defend her dissertation, “County Road 23,” to complete her PhD at University of Missouri.
+In December, she defended her dissertation, “County Road 23,” to complete her PhD at University of Missouri.

 Meaghan Elliott is currently in her first semester at the PhD program in Composition and Rhetoric at the University of New Hampshire.